odpi/egeria/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- SPDX-License-Identifier: CC-BY-4.0 -->
 <!-- Copyright Contributors to the Egeria project. -->
 ---
-name: Feature request
+name: Enhancement
-about: Suggest an idea for this project
+about: Suggest an enhancement
 title: ''
-labels: ''
+labels: 'enhancement'
 assignees: ''

 ---